F-Fer/phosphobot-ur5e/pi_streamer/README.md

 # Pi Streamer

-Lightweight ZeroMQ PUSH server that captures frames from USB cameras and sends them to the Phosphobot workstation.
+Lightweight ZeroMQ PUB server that captures frames from USB cameras and sends them to the Phosphobot workstation.
 Intended for deployment on a USB3-capable edge device (e.g., Raspberry Pi 4, Jetson Nano) located near the cameras.